null

 A Second Skin customer's sprinter van insulation project where he lined the roof with Mega Zorbe, our best automotive insulator.

-Upgrading your roof insulation will create a noticeably more comfortable environment by helping maintain temperatures inside the vehicle, and reduce rain and other weather-related noise.
-Per the Department of Energy, your air conditioning is the #1 cause of reduced fuel economy in hot weather.
-Blasting the AC can reduce fuel economy by more than 25%.
-By upgrading your car roof's insulation with a Second Skin roof kit, less cool air will escape and it'll take less energy to keep the vehicle cool in the summer.
+Upgrading your roof insulation will create a noticeably more comfortable cabin by helping maintain temperatures inside the vehicle, and with less cool air escaping in the summer, it'll take less energy to keep the vehicle cool.
 Better gas mileage and more comfort?
 Yes please!

-You will also notice improved performance of your audio system, with the additional insulation reducing exterior noise through the roof and improving the clarity of the music.
-Some customers even find themselves turning the volume down since airborne noise is less of an an issue!
+The additional insulation will also absorb echoes for improved audio clarity and reduced noise from rain and other weather.
+Some customers even find themselves turning the volume down since airborne noise is less of an issue!
 And if you have a sub in the trunk, we don't need to tell you twice about the benefits of reducing roof flex.
-We designed our Roof Kit to improve all of it.

 Car Roof Thermal Insulation Materials

-To greatly increase the amount of insulation above the headliner, consider Heat Wave Pro™ or Mega Zorbe™.
-Heat Wave Pro™ is an excellent thermal insulator made of recycled jute, while Mega Zorbe™, our hydrophobic melamine foam, is an industry-leading combination of thermal and sound insulation.
-These aerospace approved, melamine foam sheets are ideal when you have a bit of space to work with between your car roof and the headliner.
+Mega Zorbe™ hydrophobic melamine foam is an industry-leading combination of thermal and sound insulation.
+These aerospace approved, melamine foam sheets are ideal when you have at least 1/2" of space between your car roof and the headliner.
 You don’t want to squish Mega Zorbe™ due to the open-cell structure.
 If you’re limited to less than half an inch, we recommend sticking with the Heat Wave Pro™.

 INSTALLATION TIPS